 How to Calculate using Calculator

-The user is supposed to enter the dividend of 0 period or the base year in the calculator and it will calculate the value of dividends for the rest of the periods.
+The user is supposed to enter the dividend of 0 periods or the base year in the calculator, and it will calculate the value of dividends for the rest of the periods.
 It is denoted by D0.
 To determine the value of D1, that is, dividend at 1 period, we add the growth rate in D0 by applying the formula: D1 = D0(1+g).
 For calculating values of D2, D3, and so on, we have to simply compound the growth rate by the number of periods by a similar formula.